 The Homosassa Springs Wildlife State Park can be seen from US 19 and is also located on your way to the house.
 It is a wonderful park filled with many native animals local to the area and an exciting chance to experience Florida wildlife up close.

-During your stay in Homosassa you can rent a boat and cruise the river or take an air boat tour.
-During the scalloping season (July - Sept) the search is on as many people are out in the gulf snorkeling in the shallows and collecting scallops.
-If you don't have your own boat or don't feel comfortable navigating the rocky shallows of the gulf you can alwayshire a captain to take you to the best spots.
+During your stay in Homosassa, you can rent a boat and cruise the river or take an airboat tour.
+During the scalloping season (July - Sept), the search is on as many people are out in the gulf snorkeling in the shallows and collecting scallops.
+If you don't have a boat or don't feel comfortable navigating the rocky shallows of the gulf, you can always hire a captain to take you to the best spots.
 Visit the St Martin's Keys while out on the water.
 Clear waters and numerous aquatic life can be found in this little known region right off the Bay of Homosassa.
 See below for more information.

-Of the many places to eat in Homosassa there is one place that you must try, the Old Homosassa Smokehouse.
-You will see it on your way in, it is small but beautifully painted.
-It is perfect for take-out, you can eat there if you like but there is only one table.
-They have the best ribs and smoke mullet that the area has to offer, the best BBQ sauce and fresh side dishes.
+Of the many places to eat in Homosassa, there is one place that you must try, the Old Homosassa Smokehouse.
+You will see it on your way in; it is small but beautifully painted.
+It is perfect for take-out, you can eat there if you like, but there is only one table.
+They have the best ribs and smoked mullet that the area has to offer, the best BBQ sauce, and fresh side dishes.